|

 Investigating virulence mechanisms of the systemic pathogen Streptococcus iniae

-Jonathan Allen*, Beth Lowe, and Melody Neely, Department of Immunology and Microbiology, Wayne State University
+Jonathan Allen*, Beth Lowe, and Melody Neely, Department of Immunology and Microbiology, Wayne State University, MI

 Systemic streptococcal pathogens are a major cause of severe invasive infections.
 We have developed an infectious disease model using the systemic pathogen, Streptococcus iniae, and a natural host, the zebrafish (Danio rerio).
 Following an intramuscular injection, S. iniae rapidly disseminates throughout the body and can be found surviving intracellularly in macrophages.
 We have shown that S. iniae-infected macrophages do not result in macrophage cell death in tissue culture, but rather promote survival even in the presence of staurosporine, a potent inducer of apoptosis.
 Results show that S. iniae infection of macrophages results in the upregulation of anti-apoptotic factors such as BclXL and FLIP.
 We have also identified a streptococcal transcriptional regulator, CpsY, that is required for systemic survival and invasion to the brain.
 The cpsY gene is located adjacent to the capsule synthesis operon, but has been shown to have little effect on capsule biosynthesis, suggesting that it is involved in the regulation of some other important virulence factors.
 An in-frame deletion mutant of cpsY (delta cpsY) can invade and survive in macrophages like wild type; however, delta cpsY is killed by neutrophils in the presence of serum.
 With increasing incidence of invasive streptococcal infections and emerging resistance to commonly used antibiotics, these pathogens are a significant challenge for the medical community.
 Identification of the pathogenic mechanisms used by systemic streptococcal pathogens and the virulence factors involved is a key step in the development of new therapeutic strategies to combat invasive streptococcal infection.